Find Your Expert

 Nutritionist, Food Writer, Author and TV Personality

 I have been a TV personality, food writer and nutritionist since 1990.
 I have authored ten books, including the New York Times bestseller, Quick Fix Meals.
-My popular show, Quick Fix Meals, aired on Food Network for 5 years.
-I blog daily and have regular features on-line and in print, including USA Today.
+My popular show, Quick Fix Meals, aired on Food Network for 5 years and is currently streaming on Discovery+.
+I am the nutrition expert for Mashed and The List, I blog daily, and I have regular features on-line and in print, including USA Today.

 This experience relates to my work in the wellness industry: As a nutrition expert, I have been a guest on hundreds of local and national television and radio programs.
 I’ve hosted home videos (for Jane Fonda), cable television vignettes (for Food Network and a variety of international food companies), satellite media tours, and I have spoken at media events in various markets nationwide.
 I have been a spokesperson for many renowned companies, such as Unilever (working with many brands, including Ragu), S.E.
 Johnson (Ziploc), Tyson, Ninja, Slimfast, Sanofi (Auvi-Q, an epinephrine injector for folks with life-threatening food allergies), California Almonds, Health magazine, Family Circle magazine, Men’s Fitness magazine, Cooking Light magazine, and many others.
 I strive to deliver message points with clarity and ease, which explains why many of my clients are repeat clients.